-The benefits of using recycling parts may include:

-- saving energy that would otherwise be used for the creation of new parts.
-This creates environmental benefits, as emissions created when making new parts are reduced since fewer parts are made. - reducing the number of total loss vehicles by providing an economic alternative. - being a less intrusive repair.
-For example, if a recycled assembly is used, fewer spot welds may need to be drilled out versus if multiple layers of panels must be replaced. - reducing cycle time.
+The benefits of using recycling parts include saving energy that would otherwise be used for the creation of new parts.
+This creates environmental benefits, as emissions created when making new parts are reduced since fewer parts are made.

+Recycling also reduces the number of total loss vehicles by providing an economic alternative, and can be a less intrusive repair.
+For example, if a recycled assembly is used, fewer spot welds may need to be drilled out versus if multiple layers of panels must be replaced.

+Using recycled parts can also reduce cycle time.
 For example, if a door shell is ordered from the vehicle maker, all parts must be transferred to the new part.
 However, if a recycled part is ordered, it may contain the window regulator and electronics that do not have to be transferred.
-Note that it may be the policy of the insurer and / or repairer to transfer undamaged parts from the original part to the replacement
+Note that it may be the policy of the insurer and/or repairer to transfer undamaged parts from the original part to the replacement (recycled) part.

-(recycled) part.
-Recycling may also increase cycle time.
+It's important to note, however, that recycling may also increase cycle time.
 For example, if a fender requires removing minor damage, it will increase the amount of repair time compared to using a new, undamaged part.